Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 Seamless transitions are three mechanisms stacked:

-- **Scale-in**: a blade entering the ring interpolates height 0→1 over a 2 m band, so nothing ever appears at full size.
+- **Scale-in**: a blade entering the ring interpolates height 0→1 over a 2 m band.
+Nothing ever appears at full size.
 - **Stochastic cross-fade**: over the LOD band both representations draw, each alpha-tested against `hash(seed) + blue_noise(pixel, frame)`.
-TAA resolves it — and resolves it correctly because of the wind-aware motion vectors.
+TAA resolves it correctly because of the wind-aware motion vectors.
-- **Card orientation continuity**: L2/L3 cards inherit the L1 blade's yaw so silhouette direction does not flip at the boundary.
+- **Card orientation continuity**: L2/L3 cards inherit the L1 blade's yaw.
+Silhouette direction does not flip at the boundary.

 ---

 ## 3. Where Helio Already Had the Hard Parts

 Helio did not start from zero.
-The engine already shipped the subsystems that most GPU-driven foliage renderers have to build from scratch.
-What was missing was the vegetation-specific wiring — placement, blade geometry, wind, impostors, interaction and the density and terrain authoring paths.
+The engine already shipped the subsystems most GPU-driven foliage renderers build from scratch.
+What was missing was the vegetation-specific wiring: placement, blade geometry, wind, impostors, interaction, and the density and terrain authoring paths.

 | Existing capability | What foliage needs from it |
 |---|---|